Sharing the Road with Bicyclists & Pedestrians

 - Scan the street for wheels and feet: Be especially careful to look for people walking and biking before turning at intersections and driveways.

-- Watch for bicyclists: People riding bicycles have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.
+- Watch for bicycles: People riding bicycles have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.
+Children on bikes can be unpredictable, slow down and use extra caution.
+Don’t expect children to know traffic laws.
+Because of their size they can be harder to see.
+Reduce your speed when encountering and don’t tailgate, especially in bad weather.

 - Avoid the “right hook”: Look for and yield to people biking on the right when turning right.